Woman in a mustard dress and round sunglasses walking beside sunlit columns at Las Rozas Village looking in a boutique window

 Stay: Tótem Madrid

-On a leafy street in Salamanca, the fashionable crowd filing in are almost as smart as the space itself – dressed with squishy sofas in midnight-blue velvet and sweeping Arco-style lamps.
+On a leafy street in Salamanca, the fashionable crowd filing in is almost as smart as the space itself – dressed with squishy sofas in midnight-blue velvet and sweeping Arco-style lamps.
 With a freestanding bathtub under the eaves, the Attic Junior Suite is particularly charming.
 Tótem Madrid, Calle de Hermosilla, 23, Salamanca, 28001

 Coffee: Toma Café